Getting Started

 If you are having trouble getting sounds to play in your computer, click the "FAQs" link at left, then under the "Problems" tab, read the FAQ "LinnStrument is not sending MIDI.
 What's wrong?"

-Both Surge XT and Logic/MainStage are both "MPE" compatible synths.
+Both Surge XT and Logic/MainStage are "MPE" compatible synths.
 (See "What is MPE?" at left.)
-But LinnStrument also works fine with all conventional one-channel MIDI synths, which usually have preset sounds that are optimized for MIDI piano keyboards.
-To play nice with such conventional sounds, LinnStrument is set by default to the following MIDI settings:
+But LinnStrument also works with all conventional one-channel MIDI synths, which usually have preset sounds that are optimized for MIDI piano keyboards, and therefore will have the following limitations:

 5) Where are the notes?